 The Decadent 48-Hour Food and Beverage Itinerary

 - Wake up and enjoy breakfast in bed with a view.
-I highly recommend ordering the avocado toast (the most popular item on the menu), accompanied by a cold pressed power juice.
+We highly recommend ordering the avocado toast (the most popular item on the menu), accompanied by a cold pressed power juice.
 Hold off on the caffeine for now!

 - On your way over to Brooklyn, stop in at La Colombe Rosters (the featured coffee here at Four Seasons New York Downtown) on Wall Street for your first caffeine fix.
-Make sure your order their signature draft latte – this is much different from the retail canned option; this is straight from the tap.
+Make sure you order their signature draft latte – this is much different from the retail canned option; this is straight from the tap.
 This chilled latte is a mixture of aerated milk and espresso that results in a light and frothy drink.

 - Then onto Stumptown Coffee Roasters in Cobble Hill for a nitro cold brew.